Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/GDPR_Module/7.6.1/readme.md

 **Acceptance Criteria:**

 - Patients can request to download their medical history via their profile.
+- Format like XML or JSON: all medical, personal, information must be exported

 [//]: # ()
 [//]: # (**Customer Specifications and Clarifications:**)